InspiryThemes/realhomes-docs/docs/translation.md

 ### **Language Packs**

-Real Homes Theme come with multiple human as well as machine translated languages which are listed below.
+RealHomes Theme come with multiple human as well as machine translated languages which are listed below.

 #### **Human Translated Languages**